espressif/esp-idf/docs/en/get-started/windows-setup.rst

 ESP-IDF requires some prerequisite tools to be installed so you can build firmware for supported chips.
 The prerequisite tools include Python, Git, cross-compilers, CMake and Ninja build tools.

-For this Getting Started we're going to use the Command Prompt, but after ESP-IDF is installed you can use `Eclipse Plugin <https://github.com/espressif/idf-eclipse-plugin/blob/master/README.md>`_ or another graphical IDE with CMake support instead.
+For this Getting Started we are going to use the Command Prompt, but after ESP-IDF is installed you can use `Eclipse Plugin <https://github.com/espressif/idf-eclipse-plugin/blob/master/README.md>`_ or another graphical IDE with CMake support instead.

 .. note::
     Limitations: